5k Running Tips - 4 Essential Tips for Running Your Best 5k

 Should I Run the Exact Route of my Upcoming 5k

-Hello Dominique, I am checking back in.
-My first ever 5k will be this June 4th.
-I am the 45 year old guy that asked you awhile back about how to train. …
+Hello Dominique, My first ever 5k will be in 3.5 months' time.
+I am the 45-year-old guy that asked you awhile back about how to train. …

-I am a 45 year old male started running back in June, now in January I am up to runs ranging from 4 miles to 6.5 miles.
+I am a 45 year old male started running six months ago, now I am up to runs ranging from 4 miles to 6.5 miles.
 Over the course of that 8 month …

 Best Running Pace for a 18 Minute 3 Mile